arbansal/E599-high-performance-big-data/spring-2019/6/report/README.md

-Describe here who did what in the project or report

-<--Detailed report(doc file) to be added-->

 1.1.
 Work done on Message Brokers:
 a.
 Research on Apollo ActiveMQ: Nishant Jain
 b.
 Implementation\Testing of Apollo ActiveMQ: Arpit Bansal